El Niño–Southern Oscillation: Asia

+During La Niña years, the formation of tropical cyclones, along with the subtropical ridge position, shifts westward across the western Pacific Ocean, which increases the landfall threat in China.
+In March 2008, La Niña caused a drop in sea surface temperatures over Southeast Asia by 2 °C-change.
+It also caused heavy rains over the Philippines, Indonesia, and Malaysia.

-Australia and the Southern Pacific
+Australia

+Across most of the continent, El Niño and La Niña have more impact on climate variability than any other factor.
+There is a strong correlation between the strength of La Niña and rainfall: the greater the sea surface temperature and Southern Oscillation difference from normal, the larger the rainfall change.

 During El Niño events, the shift in rainfall away from the Western Pacific may mean that rainfall across Australia is reduced.
 Over the southern part of the continent, warmer than average temperatures can be recorded as weather systems are more mobile and fewer blocking areas of high pressure occur.
 The onset of the Indo-Australian Monsoon in tropical Australia is delayed by two to six weeks, which as a consequence means that rainfall is reduced over the northern tropics.
 The risk of a significant bushfire season in south-eastern Australia is higher following an El Niño event, especially when it is combined with a positive Indian Ocean Dipole event.
-During an El Niño event, New Zealand tends to experience stronger or more frequent westerly winds during their summer, which leads to an elevated risk of drier than normal conditions along the east coast.
-There is more rain than usual though on New Zealand's West Coast, because of the barrier effect of the North Island mountain ranges and the Southern Alps.

-Fiji generally experiences drier than normal conditions during an El Niño, which can lead to drought becoming established over the Islands.
-However, the main impacts on the island nation is felt about a year after the event becomes established.
-Within the Samoan Islands, below average rainfall and higher than normal temperatures are recorded during El Niño events, which can lead to droughts and forest fires on the islands.
-Other impacts include a decrease in the sea level, possibility of coral bleaching in the marine environment and an increased risk of a tropical cyclone affecting Samoa.

 Europe

-El Niño's effects on Europe are controversial, complex and difficult to analyse, as it is one of several factors that influence the weather over the continent and other factors can overwhelm the signal.
+El Niño's effects on Europe are controversial, complex and difficult to analyze, as it is one of several factors that influence the weather over the continent and other factors can overwhelm the signal.